 Students can choose from a variety of courses listed under the designators (ANP), Biological Anthropology, as well as (ANT), Cultural Anthropology and Archaeology.
 The listing for the upcoming semester can be found on the web page of the University Registrar.

-For the Fall 2018 Course Schedule, click here.
+For the Spring 2019 Course Schedule, click here.

 For a description of the Topics courses for Fall 2018, click here.

 The honors program is designed for students preparing to undertake graduate work in anthropology.
 It is open to anthropology majors in their junior or beginning senior year who possess a good academic record (minimum 3.0 overall GPA, and a minimum GPA of 3.5 in anthropology courses).
 Qualified students are encouraged to enroll in the anthropology honors program in their junior year.
 A more detailed description of the requirements is given in the Undergraduate Bulletin.

 Director of Undergraduate Studies

 - Email: email@example.com

 Academic Programs Coordinator

 - Tara Powers

 - Phone: (631) 632-7606